Yousef5962/8086MP_DAC/README.md

 ## How to use

-Write your code in emu8086 and create .com file
+Write your code in emu8086 and create a .com file.
-Right click on 8086 in proteus and choose .com file that has been created from emu8086
+Right-click on 8086 in Proteus and choose the .com file that has been created from emu8086.
 ---